 The Reconstruction Begins

-In this section, I have marked a series of specific buildings (for some of which I unfortunately do not have a picture of) that reflect the different stages of the reconstruction period, and what the architecture says about that time period.
-The reconstruction proceeded in roughly four stages:
+In this section, I have highlighted a series of specific buildings that reflect the different stages of the reconstruction period and what the architecture says about that period.

 Stage One: Local Traditions